 Interesting Facts The cabin is perched over 2000 feet above sea level but just up the road is the highest point in Georgia, Brasstown Bald, which rises to 4,784 feet!
-High Shoals Creek which runs through Moody Hollow is a high water quality stream and was a source for breeding stock of the indigenous Brook Trout.
+High Shoals Creek which runs through Moody Hollow has been a source for breeding stock of the indigenous Brook Trout.

 Moody Hollow is nestled in the Chattahoochee National Forest which covers over 750,000 acres!
 The numerous creeks and streams nearby are home to some of the best trout fishing in Georgia as well as one of the greatest number of salamander species on the planet.